pitt-crc/user-manual/docs/applications/licensed-software/matlab/matlab-remote-job-submission.md

 ### Prerequisites

 1. Your MATLAB version must be at least R2021a.
 Plugin scripts are also available for MATLAB 2022a.
-If you don’t have one of these versions, please visit the [Pitt IT Software Download Service](https://software.pitt.edu), search for "MATLAB" and download and install R2021a or R2022a.
-Note: The 2022a plugin scripts seem to work fine with previous versions, but will work best with 2022a MATLAB.
+If you don’t have MATLAB on your machine, please visit the [Pitt IT Software Download Service](https://software.pitt.edu), search for "MATLAB" and download and install.
+Note: The 2022a plugin scripts seem to work fine with previous versions.
+        For newer versions, please make sure to replace all occurences of '2022a' in the plugin scripts to the MATLAB version which you are using.
-2. Make sure you are using the newest update of your version of MATLAB (Open MATLAB > "HOME" Tab > "RESOURCES" Section> "Help" Drop Down > Check for Updates)
+3. Make sure you are using the newest update of your version of MATLAB (Open MATLAB > "HOME" Tab > "RESOURCES" Section> "Help" Drop Down > Check for Updates)
-3. You must have the MATLAB **Parallel Computing Toolbox** installed.
+4. You must have the MATLAB **Parallel Computing Toolbox** installed.
 To see what toolboxes are installed, type the `ver` command in the MATLAB command window.
 You should see `Parallel Computing Toolbox` listed.
 If you don't, you can open MATLAB > go to the home tab > Add-Ons > Get Add-Ons > Search for `Parallel Computing Toolbox` and Install (If you are using MATLAB licensed through the university).
-4. You must be connected to the CRC VPN in order to submit jobs from your desktop, if you are off-campus.
+5. You must be connected to the CRC VPN in order to submit jobs from your desktop, if you are off-campus.
         Please visit [this page](https://services.pitt.edu/TDClient/33/Portal/KB/ArticleDet?ID=3426) on installing
         the vpn.